crazcalm/Blog/content/post/laziness_saves_christmas.md

 ### Things we do know:

-1. A questions has to have an answer
+1. A questions has to have an answer (If not, you cannot answer them...)
-2. Answers have to be able to be checked/compared
+2. Answers have to be able to be checked/compared (If not, you will never be able to tell if the user's answer is right or wrong.)

 ##### --> This suggests that we can still use our Question struct.
 Though it will only have one answer...
 And that answer will be the correct answer.

 I guess this means that we can still use our Answer struct too.

-Q: "How do a check an answer?"
+Q: "How do you check an answer?"

-The below cannot work because your user answer cannot be the same pointer as your original answer.
+The below code cannot work because the user's answer will never be the same pointer as the question's answer.

     func (u UserAnswer) Correct() (result bool, err error) {
           correctAnswer, err := u.Question.CorrectAnswer()